sinclairzx81/ironcap/readme.md

 # ironcap

-An experimental inversion of control library for TypeScript leveraging the ES7 decorator syntax.
+An experimental dependency injection library for TypeScript leveraging the ES7 decorator syntax.

 ```typescript
 import * as ironcap from "<path-to>/ironcap"